 The State located the NCP in another State and sent a UIFSA packet to the other State.

-Received a collection as a result of a lien.
+Received a collection because of a lien.

 A bench warrant was issued.

-Tax intercept.
+Tax intercept

 Enforced by felony.